Options are commonly used by both financial instititions and individuals for risk management strategies.

-Puts go up when stocks go down, so a put option can be purchased to protect a stock portfolio.
+Puts go up when stocks go down, making protective puts an ideal strategy to protect individual stock gains.
 This is done by simply purchasing a put for the stock that you own.

-If you want to protect the stock from a large drop, then you could buy a put with a strike price that’s way below market value, which will be cheaper than a put with a strike price near market value.
+If you want to protect a stock from a large drop, then you could buy a put with a strike price that’s way below your cost, or market value in this case.
+While this put won’t provide as much protection as a put with a strike near the market value, it will cost a lot less than a put with a strike price near market value.

 In other words, the better the insurance, the more it cost you.